 WHAT IS THE DIFFERENCE BETWEEN FILTERED AND UNFILTERED WINE?

 There are several differences between filtered and unfiltered wines:

 - Logically, the production process is different.
 Filtered wines undergo an additional step during which vintners extract the sediments.
-As unfiltered wines don’t undergo this process, less time and work is necessary to make them.
+As unfiltered wines do not undergo this process, less time and work are necessary to make them.

 - Many winemakers use animal products such as gelatine, isinglass, or casein in the filtering process.
-Although these substances don’t stay in the wine, they are not acceptable for people who follow a vegan diet.
+Although these substances do not stay in the wine, they are not acceptable for people who follow a vegan diet.
 On the other hand, unfiltered wines typically do qualify as vegan wines.